tisaconundrum2/promineotech/Week-05-Object_Oriented_Programming/Week5-Research.md

 Polymorphism itself means "the condition of occurring in several different forms."
 That is to say that with inheritance, behaviros can be shared, while allowing custom overrides.

 ### 2. What is the relationship between a Class and an Object?
 What is a class?
-Classes are a template for creating objects.
+A Classes is a template for creating objects.
 They encapsulate data with code to work on that data.
-Classes in JS are built on prototypes but also have some syntax and semantics that are not shared with ES5 class-like semantics.

 What is an Object?
 Objects are a standalone entity, with properties and type.